mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 At first I thought that I could just leave it to the ML community to find better algorithms, but now I feel it is my own responsibility since they are so incompetent.
 It is not like I am any better.
 I tried figuring it out for many years, and couldn't discover anything tangible.
 So the vision that I had is that if a piece of hardware is powerful enough, it would be possible to write a [genetic programming](https://www.google.com/search?q=genetic+programming) system and have it infer the right way to use the hardware.
 In essence, good enough hardware is also a catalyst for algorithmic discovery.
 Good enough hardware will tell you how to use it on its own...assuming the language you have to interact with it is good enough.

 Well, isn't it great that I have Spiral?
-It would be hard to do this kind of research in C.
+It would be hard to do this kind of research in C. Those days at least, It is a lot easier to get a better tool than it is to get a better brain.

-Now how do I get the hardware?
-Can anyone reading this help?
-I am offering Spiral backends in return, in addition to other programming services.

-# UPMEM: The Good, Bad And Ugly

-## Good: No Warp Divergence

-Imagine a 3 legged race, the kind where two people tie one of their legs to each other.
-Now imagine such a race with 32 people tie to each other.
-That is how GPU programming is like.
-You have 32 threads bundled in warps, and if one thread wants to go down one branch and the other another, you get what is called warp divergence.
-This kills performance.

-UPMEM's DPUs don't have such problems.
-Their DPUs are independent and so are their tasklets.
-Meaning you can program them much like regular CPUs without worrying what the rest of the threads are doing.
-They aren't joined at the foreleg and don't have to race in lockstep.

-Being able to program a PIM chip like UPMEMs confirmed one of my predictions.
-The future AI/PIM chips can be expected to be more general purpose programming devices than GPUs are.
-And that is a good thing.
-It means I could write an interpreter needed for a genetic programming system without needing to worry about most of the warp being dead.

-GPUs are really overstaying their welcome when it comes to AI research.
-I really wish somebody would come along and kill Nvidia.

-## Good: Programming Model

-During the first 10 days, I thought this would be in the Bad as I was delusional about it messing up the pointers, but really, there is nothing wrong with it.
-Yes sure, it has weird and annoying alignment restrictions, and its designers' attempts to improve upon C ended up backfiring and making it worse than Cuda.
-I'll go more into it in the later sections, but at its base, you can't say the model is broken.
-If UPMEM wants to release DPUs with floating point capabilities in the future, it has a good basis to work from.

-UPMEM is not a good example of a company doomed by its programming model.
-That would be Graphcore.

-## Ugly: The Global Variables

-The UPMEM designers have probably heard that globals are bad, but haven't understood why that is, so I might as well take the chance to explain.
-I'll give a concrete example of how it messes up the compilation model.
-If you go into `test2` or `test3`, you'll see that every kernel requires its own separate compilation.
-Every UPMEM kernel has a `main` function that gets executed and those `__host` variables in the global scope take the place of the input arguments.

-Now compare that to Cuda's programming model.
-In Cuda you'd annotate the host callable functions using the `__host__` annotation.
-Then in the launcher you'd pass the name of that function and it would call it.
-They'd have call arguments and wouldn't use globals to pass data between host and device.
-The Cuda model is superior, period.

-The reason being is that you could codegen all the Cuda `__host__` kernels into a single string and compile them all at once.
-While UPMEM you'd have to compile all the kernels separately, and pay the cost of all those reruns and library includes.
-Admittedly, the UPMEM compiler is pretty fast.
-It is definitely faster than NVCC, but doing it like this would definitely add to the compilation time.
-And the pervasive use of globals locks UPMEM into its current model.

-It also uses globals to declare concurrency primitives like mutexes, but those should be created in the kernel and shared through WRAM for the same reason.
-It wouldn't be that much harder to create a library function to do it.
-UPMEM's language architects were lazy in places where they shouldn't have been.

-## Ugly: Using Symbol Names For Accessing Variable From Host

-Unlike in Cuda where you pass in the method name, and the call arguments, in UPMEM you allocate a `DpuSet` and then copy to its global variables.
-The lead compiler dev who introduced me to this said that this is similar to OpenCL, but I checked and OpenCL is using integer indices to set its call arguments.
-In UPMEM kernels instead of using integers, you use strings which would be a lot slower as you need a linear string search in order to figure out where a variable's address is.

-It doesn't really matter for this demo, and I do not have the intent of using UPMEM's chips on my own, and I've automated the variable transfers away, so who cares, but this design decision really sticks out to me at how bizarre it is.

-I never expected to praise Cuda in my life, but UPMEM's language designers should have just done what Cuda's designers have done and they would have been better off.
-I asked the lead compiler dev why things were made this way, and didn't get an answer so let me speculate.

-I think when a kernel has many variables of the same type, it is a lot easier to give them intelligible names and assign to those than to call a function.
-Imagine how an average UPMEM function would look like.
-You can only transfer primitives, so you'd have something like: int, int, int, int, int * ...all next to each other, and that is difficult to deal with.
-I myself have had trouble when a function takes in two strings next to each other.

-So yeah, if you want to make programming in C easier, you might do something like that.
-Make it so that you can assign the globals by name.

-But from the perspective of compilation from a higher level language like Spiral, there is no benefit to this at all, only a performance drain when launching kernels.
-The same goes for the use of globals.

-Spiral has nominals, records, tuples, inverse arrays and other kinds of informative types, and takes care that the variables are propagated past language boundaries correctly.

-Note to future designers - don't do what UPMEM here did, which is spend time trying to make C better.
-Just call me up and I'll make a Spiral backend for you instead.

-## Bad: AI Capabilities

-DPUs have poor floating point support.
-Even though they have a lot of RAM, they can't be used as a stand-in for the main system RAM.
-Also DPUs can only communicate with each other by going through the host, which is a performance killer.
-In that PIM course that I linked in the first paragraph of this article, take note of how many PIM chips from its competitors will have floating point capabilities.
-Those companies are gearing up to enter the AI arena and challenge Nvidia.
-I love that.

-UPMEM's DPUs are already boring and nobody has even heard about them.
-It is not even long term.
-Primitive integer devices are not going to do well in the world we are heading into.

-The company has a foundation and room to maneuver, but standing still will be death for it.

-## Bad: The Silent Treatment

-I had a jolly time interacting with the UPMEM lead compiler dev for the first two days.
-We seemed to have hit it off well, and he pointed me to the simulator and offered to answer any questions that I might have.
-And then what I've experienced is the classic 'ghosting' whenever you try to make a person on the Internet use their brain.
-I messaged him a couple of times over the span of a week, but haven't gotten any of my questions answered.
-He said he would answer as far as his energy allows, but I doubt I even took up 10m of his time.
-Was it my based aura that scared him off?

-I also tried emailing the company support with some questions I had, but didn't get a reply from them either.

-I can't be sure of anything, but I guess working with UPMEM is off the table.
-I can only hope their competitors like this article instead.

 # Conclusion

+Languages are made to make programming easier, but they all have costs associated with those benefits.
+Spiral has pushed all those costs to compile time, and as a result is possibly the most runtime efficient functional programming design out there.
+It also offers great integration with existing ecosystems, and does not try to silo you into its own platform.
+You can reuse all of your existing code if you adopt it.

-If you are in the AI/PIM hardware space, and you want inverse arrays as well as integration with Python, .NET or literally any ecosystem out there in a high level functional programming language, don't be afraid to get in touch.
+If you are in the AI/PIM hardware space, and you want inverse arrays as well as integration with Python, .NET or literally any ecosystem out there in a high level functional programming language, please get in touch.
 I'd love to give programming new hardware a try.
 My email is in my Github profile.
 If I don't answer, that is definitely because of the spam filter, so try opening an issue here or on the Spiral repo in that case.

-Since I have one novel hardware backend done, as well as inverse arrays, which will serve as the foundation for future ones, hopefully in a future article I can show something more interesting.
+Since I have one novel hardware backend done, as well as inverse arrays, those will serve as the foundation for future ones.
+Hopefully in a future article I can show something more interesting.
+Games on AI/PIM chips?
+Simulators that use NN-bosted samplers?
+All of those things I cannot do on CPUs and GPUs, but could on hardware that is a better fit for them.